powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 This parameter 'slows down' the Newton-Raphson by scaling the state vector between iterations.
 Can help convergence in some cases.
 - `NONE`: no scaling is made
 - `LINE_SEARCH`: applies a line search strategy
-- `MAX_VOLTAGE_CHANGE`: scale by limiting voltage updates to maximum 0.1p.u. and 10degrees
+- `MAX_VOLTAGE_CHANGE`: scale by limiting voltage updates to maximum 0.1 p.u. and 10degrees

 The default value is `NONE`.